Ticket #2172 (new New feature)

 Have you tested all the functions?
 Are you confident it all works?

 If so, and because you are keen to maintain the lib, I propose that we commit this class to the SVN and link it from the Tracking API page (like we do for the PHP version).
-Also could you please post a simple forum post and then we can ask for testers on twitter and facebook, I'm sure there are many java fans using Piwik :)

 Let me know your thoughts, great work anyway!
 Now on to Python, ruby :)